-The Verita systematic incident investigations training provides participants with the human error theory and the investigative tools and techniques needed to carry out a thorough and proportionate RCA investigation.
+The patient safety incident investigations training course from Verita provides participants with the human error theory and the investigative tools and techniques needed to carry out a thorough and proportionate RCA investigation.
 These tools help participants to learn how to see beyond the obvious and to drill down to diagnose the real underlying causes of the incident.
 Feedback from course participants consistently shows improved confidence and ability in carrying out investigations into serious incidents.

 Apart from ensuring that investigators receive training and regular updates, trusts can provide further support by setting up a buddy system.
 Using this model, experienced investigators act as a buddy for inexperienced investigators to provide supervision, advice and a buffer so that any problems or issues that come up during the investigation can be shared and discussed.
 The buddy can also undertake a role in relation to quality assuring the investigation report.
 Feedback from trusts that have developed this model say that staff are more likely to agree to undertake investigations.
 This is because they feel better supported and more confident.
 Furthermore, trusts reported that the quality of RCA investigations had improved.

 Trusts can improve RCA investigations by ensuring that investigators receive proper training (and regular updates) so they understand the theory, RCA tools and techniques to be able to carry out a proportionate investigation.

 Investing in systems to support, and provide advice for investigators can also promote increased confidence and a willingness to carry out serious incident investigations.